INTRACEREBRAL HEMORRHAGE

 - ICP sensor can be implanted after correction of coagulation parameters

-- indications are ambiguous
+- indications are equivocal

 - patients with GCS ≤ 8 with extensive parenchymal hematoma, intraventricular hemorrhage with obstructive hydrocephalus (AHA/ASA 2015 IIb/C)